A Warm Welcome

 Sometimes I come across a tree: giving pleasure to a pilgrim, shade to a cow, berries to a bird, beauty to its surroundings, health to its neighbours, leaves to the soil.
 Asking nothing in return.
 The tree is my church, the tree is my temple, the tree is my poem and my prayer.
 Satish Kumar

 Rural pubs are disappearing, leaving many villages bereft not of a place to drink, and focus for community.
-French poet Hilaire Belloc wrote ‘When have lost your inns, drown your empty selves.
+French poet Hilaire Belloc wrote ‘When you have lost your inns, drown your empty selves.
 For you will have lost the last of England’ Paul Kingsnorth

 The global economy seems to be built on the model of digging things up from one hole in the ground on one side of the earth, transporting them around the world, using them for a few days, and sticking them in a hole in the ground, on the other side of the world.
 George Monbiot